 The then College Council embraced the idea and three years of frantic, determined preparation and planning commenced, culminating in an extensive $2 million building program in 1988.

-To this day there continues to be further development with the recent completion of the Swag Chapel, Bruce Reid Sports Centre, the John Flynn Memorial Garden and a turf practise wicket.
+To this day there continues to be further development with the recent completion of the Science & Food Technology building and the new Rivergum Cafe.

 The Right Amount of Crazy - St Philip's College & Griffiths House 75 years